johntmunger/vuejs3-fullstack-2025/README.md

 # Vuejs 3 Masterclass 2025

-- Single-page application with Shadcn components and Tailwind CSS.
+Single-page application with Shadcn components and Tailwind CSS.

-For the current setup, use `^0.11.4` for adding components.
-For example do you not use `shadcn-vue@latest` use instead
+Current local development setup  `^0.11.4` for adding components.
+For this demo, use the Shadcn `0.11.4` library
 ```sh
 npx shadcn-vue@^0.11.4 add input
 ```

-## Important - for resetting the database
+## Important to reset the database with Supabase
-Use this syntax to reset the server currently, instead of `db:reset`
+Use this syntax to reset the server currently
 ```sh
 npx supabase@beta db reset --linked
 ```